michelinux/socc.io/_posts/2017-10-03-Spark-collect_list-vs-collect_set.md

 ---
 layout: post
-title:  "collect_list vs collect_set"
+title:  "Spark collect_list vs collect_set"
 date:   2017-10-23 08:22:00 +0200
-categories: spark
+# categories: spark
-tags: collect_list collect_set optimization spark groupby dataframe
+# tags: collect_list collect_set optimization spark groupby dataframe
 ---

 I was wondering.
 Which one is faster: `collect_list` or `collect_set`?
 If you need your data in order and want to keep those precious duplicates, then `collect_list` is for you.
 If you don't care about that (for example you are sure that you won't have duplicata) you may wonder: **which `collect_*` would be faster?**